po1sigala/live/01-Class-Content/19-PWA-dev/01-Activities/24-Stu_IndexedDB-CRUD/README.md

 5. Create a new To Do item at the bottom of the page.

-6. Click on a list item which should remove the list item.
+6. Click on a list item to attempt to delete it.

-7. Click on the edit button and we should be able to edit the list item.
+7. Click on the edit button to attempt to edit the list item.

 ## Assets